-heritage.
-The name comes from when a family lived in the area of Holdgate
+The name Holdgate has a long Anglo-Saxon heritage.
+The name comes from when a family lived in Holdgate, a parish, in the union of Ludlow, hundred of Munslow, in Shropshire.

 Early Origins of the Holdgate family

-The surname Holdgate was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot", from an Old French personal name + the Latin castellum.
+The surname Holdgate was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, collectively a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot," from an Old French personal name + the Latin castellum.

 Holdgate (Holgate) Castle situated in the village of Holdgate, Shropshire was mentioned in the Domesday Book in 1086.
 It was an 11th century earthwork motte and bailey fortress founded by Helgot de Reisolent.
 Ruins of the castle are still found there today.

 Early History of the Holdgate family

 This web page shows only a small excerpt of our Holdgate research.
-Another 149 words (11 lines of text) covering the years 1481, 1555, 1545 and 1554 are included under the topic Early Holdgate History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) covering the years 1525, 1481, 1555, 1545, 1554, 1481, 1549, 1524 and 1537 are included under the topic Early Holdgate History in all our PDF Extended History products and printed products wherever possible.

 Holdgate Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Holdgate have been found, including Holgate, Holdgate, Howgate, Hogate and others.

 Early Notables of the Holdgate family (pre 1700)

-Another 34 words (2 lines of text) are included under the topic Early Holdgate Notables in all our PDF Extended History products and printed products wherever possible.
+Another 106 words (8 lines of text) are included under the topic Early Holdgate Notables in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Holdgate, or a variant listed above:

 Holdgate Settlers in United States in the 17th Century